Cherreads

 "Personal time," she said simply.
 "That's all they need to know."

-Without another word, Yuna crossed the room, picked up her black wool coat from the armchair, and slipped it on with smooth precision.
+Without another word, Yuna crossed the room, picked up her black wool coat from the armchair, and slipped it on smoothly.

-Her heels clicked against the pale stone floor—measured and firm.
+Her heels clicked against the pale stone floor.

 She reached the door, paused with one hand on the frame.